-While you're in this part of London, cross the Thames at Southwark Bridge, noticing Vintners' Hall on your right where so much wine was once offloaded from the river, and which still houses the offices of the Vintners' Company.
+While you're in this part of London, cross the Thames at Southwark Bridge, noticing Vintners' Hall on your right, where so much wine was once offloaded from the river, and which still houses the offices of the Vintners' Company.
 Once over the Thames, turn left and walk along the south bank of the river by the Financial Times HQ to Vinopolis, London's rather diluted wine-based tourist attraction - but hurry, because this well-known venue is closing its doors at the end of 2015.
-Nearby there is also Neal's Yard Dairy, Brindisa's tapas bar and the rest of Borough Market as well as a retail branch of Laithwaite's, Britain's biggest mail order wine retailer now expanding internationally, inside Vinopolis.
+Nearby there is also Neal's Yard Dairy, Brindisa's tapas bar and the rest of the vibrant Borough food market as well as a retail branch of Laithwaite's, Britain's biggest mail order wine retailer now expanding internationally, inside Vinopolis.

 If it's more wine accessories than wine that you're after, EuroCave UK in Marylebone (previously called Around Wine) is a wine lover's toy shop, selling everything from foil cutters to EuroCave wine-storage systems.

-As reported here, independent wine merchants are thriving in Britain, but many of the best are spread around the country and occasionally suburbs, operating from printed and electronic lists rather than cute little boutiques in the capital - although there has recently been an increase in the latter.
+As reported here, independent wine merchants are thriving in Britain, but many of the best are spread around the country and occasionally the suburbs, operating from printed and electronic lists rather than cute little boutiques in the capital - although there has recently been an increase in the latter.
 Hooray.

-10 Cases in Endell St, Covent Garde, has a Cave à Vin just next door to their popular bistro, offering a great selection of wines to take home, to taste from their Enomatic machines, or to enjoy by the glass, carafe and bottle with charcuterie and cheese in the shop.
+10 Cases in Endell St, Covent Garden, has a Cave à Vin just next door to their popular bistro, offering a great selection of wines to take home, to taste from their Enomatic machines, or to enjoy by the glass, carafe and bottle with charcuterie and cheese in the shop.

 Albion Wines in Lambs Conduit Street, near Russell St tube station, has been going strong for over 30 years supplying the trade and private customers with an interesting selection.
 Enomatic machines in-store for tasting wine.

-Bottle Apostle in Victoria Park and in Crouch End - offers sampling via Enomatic machines.
+Bottle Apostle in Victoria Park, Crouch End and Clapham - offers sampling via Enomatic machines.